ksassnowski/venture-docs/docs/usage/preparing-your-jobs.md

 ## Overview

-To make our jobs able to be run inside a workflow, all we need to do is use the `WorkflowStep` trait that comes with Venture.
+All we need to do to enable our jobs to be run inside a workflow is to make them use the `WorkflowStep` trait that comes with Venture.

 ```php{5,9}
 <?php